department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/eligibility.md

 <div class="feature" markdown="1">

-### Can I get a Certificate of Eligibility for a VA direct or VA-backed home loan?
+### Can I get a COE for a VA direct or VA-backed home loan?

 You may be able to get a COE if you didn't receive a dishonorable discharge and you meet the minimum active-duty service requirement based on when you served.